jngaravitoc/MW-LMC-SCF/ideas.md

 - Build a stellar halo to study the effect of the Wake on the stellar halo.
 - Kathryn and more: Chracterize the DM potential from the LMC's DM Wake.
 - Nico: Quantify Chaos in the combine potential?
-- NIco: How axion variables look in the time-dependent potential?
+- Nico: How axion variables look in the time-dependent potential?
 - Chervin and others: Apply the BFE in Sgr and the LMC sims.
+- Nico: Can we take one of the aquariuss halos and add them a disk and an LMC?
+Using N-body sims?